Redundancy

 -

-Once the primary server restarts after the upgrade is complete, Revolution is back to running on the primary server.
+Once the primary server restarts after the upgrade is complete, OneAlert is back to running on the primary server.

-Syncing to the secondary servers will not start because there is now an expected Revolution version mismatch.
+Syncing to the secondary servers will not start because there is now an expected OneAlert version mismatch.
 Proceed with upgrading a secondary server.

 - Do one of the following:

-- Copy the Revolution installer to the secondary server.
+- Copy the OneAlert installer to the secondary server.

-- Log in to the Revolution UI on the secondary server, download the latest installer from the submenu, and then close the UI.
+- Log in to the OneAlert UI on the secondary server, download the latest installer from the submenu, and then close the UI.

 - Double-click the executable file.